RoboticsClubIITDelhi/WASP/CodeBase/README.md

 ## 📁 Software Architecture

-The software for the Micromouse project is designed with modularity in mind, separating core control functions from maze-solving algorithms.
+The software for the WASP project is designed with modularity in mind, separating core control functions from cordinate algorithms.